duyquangbui99/Support-Chatbot/README.md

 ## Introduction

-The Nail Salon Rule-Based Chatbot is a web-based virtual assistant designed to provide quick responses to common questions about our nail salon.
+The Nail Salon Rule-Based Chatbot is a web-based virtual assistant designed to provide quick responses to common questions about nail salon business.
 This README offers a detailed overview of the project, including its features, underlying technologies, and how it operates based on predefined rules.